Sandy3559/Sandy3559/README.md

 <!-- About Me -->
 ## 🙋‍♂️ About Me

-🎓 I'm **Satyam Raj**, an enthusiastic and curious MCA (Master of Computer Applications) student passionate about building full-stack web applications and smart AI tools.
+🎓 I'm **Satyam Raj**, an enthusiastic student passionate about building full-stack web applications and smart AI tools.

 🚀 Currently building **ClariNotes** – an AI-powered PDF note-taker using Next.js, Convex, and Clerk.